csiv23/100-days-of-code/log.md

 **Today's Progress**: Worked on CSS Foundations course from [The Odin Project](www.theodinproject.com).

 **Thoughts**: For some reason, it was tough for me to understand the material today.
-I had to look at multiple YouTUbe videos in addition to the course material in order to wrap my head around it.
+I had to look at multiple YouTube videos in addition to the course material in order to wrap my head around it.
 Thankfully, after starting the exercises included within the program, I started to understand the material a lot more.
 Again, I'm really enjoying The Odin Project's project-based learning approach, it reminds me a lot of my coursework from university.